ChrisB85/MMM-Text-To-Speech/README.md

 # MMM-TTS

-This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).
+This is a Text-To-Speech module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-Todo: Insert description here!
+## Prerequisites

+It uses external [MMM-Sounds](https://github.com/jc21/MMM-Sounds) module to play sound, so you must install it first.

 ## Using the module

+1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/jc21/MMM-Sounds.git`

-To use this module, add the following configuration block to the modules array in the `config/config.js` file:
+2. Sdd the following configuration block to the modules array in the `config/config.js` file:
 ```js
 var config = {
     modules: [